Stock Markets Take Another Hit As The Trade War With China Heats Up

 Stocks continue to tumble around the world Monday after China allowed its currency to slide, in the latest sign of economic tensions between Beijing and Washington.

-The Dow Jones Industrial Average was down nearly 600 points in midday trading, a drop of more than 2%.
-The blue chip index has fallen more than 5% from last month's all-time high, while the S&P 500 index lost ground for the sixth day in a row.
+The Dow Jones Industrial Average was down more than 700 points in early afternoon trading, a drop of 2.7%.
+The blue chip index has fallen nearly 6% from last month's all-time high, while the S&P 500 index lost ground for the sixth day in a row.

 Technology stocks such as Apple and IBM were hit especially hard.